Code-Institute-Submissions/Milestone-Project-2-Maths-Game/README.md

 ## Deployment

+The site was created on Gitpod.
+I accessed Gitpod through Github and pushed changes to the master branch in Github.
+There is only one branch used.
 The site was deployed using GitHub Pages.
 I did this by:

+- Logged into my account
+- Went to the correct project
-- Going to Settings
+- Went to Settings
-- Scrolling down to the GitHub Pages section
+- Scrolled down to the GitHub Pages section
-- Choosing master branch as the source
+- Chose master branch as the source

 If you would like to clone the repository locally, you can do it like this: